Every now and then, someone nominates me for a blogging award.

 Well, debit, probably.
 Geez, it’s been a long time.

 I’m not Millennial enough to download music onto a device.
 No iTunes account or anything.
 It would have to be college, either George Michael’s Listen Without Prejudice, Paul Simon’s Rhythm of the Saints or Harry Connick Jr.’s Red Light Blue Light.

-After I discovered Hall and Oates in the early 80s, I bought all their 1970s albums, most of them obscure.
+After I discovered Hall and Oates in the 80s, I bought all their 1970s albums, most of them obscure.
 I like obscure.
 I loved the songs no one else new, on albums long forgotten.

 5. What song did you listen to last?